Alvin Salehi: Harvard Law School

 On July 13, 2017, Salehi was appointed by Harvard University to serve as a research affiliate at the law school's Berkman Klein Center for Internet & Society.
 His research focuses on the impact of open source software on code security, economic efficiency, and technological innovation.

 Previous Work

 Prior to joining the White House, Salehi helped "lead the State Department’s efforts to expand Internet access to Africa and improve global market access for US technology companies.
 He also served at the Advanced Research Projects Agency, which invests in transformative, cutting-edge technologies on behalf of the federal government."

 Recognition

 Forbes 30 Under 30

 In November 2017, Salehi was named to Forbes 30 Under 30.
 Forbes recognized Salehi for his tech policy work for the architecture of the Federal Source Code Policy and launching the US government's Code.gov platform.

 World's 100 Most Influential

 In November 2018, Salehi was included in Apolitical's list of the World's 100 Most Influential Young People in Government.
-He was listed in the top 20 alongside Congresswoman Alexandria Ocasio-Cortez.
+He was listed in the top 20 alongside Congresswoman Alexandria Ocasio-Cortez and Congresswoman Elise Stefanik.